JuliaStrings/InlineStrings.jl/README.md

 ```

-Note how the `Dict` is constructed with only one key-value pair.
+Note how the `Dict` is passed two key-value pairs but the result contains only one.
 This is because we've only given the dictionary a single key (`Dict`s use the object's hash as it's underlying key), since `i` and `s` implement the same hash:

 ```julia-repl
 julia> hash(i)